 Promoting and reinforcing good community citizenship

 The University Heights Quality of Life Task Force meets quarterly to discuss collaborative efforts in the neighborhood.
-Task force members include representatives from UB Student Government, Community Relations, Student Conduct & Advocacy and Off-Campus Student Services.
+Task force members include representatives from UB Student Government, Community Relations, Student Conduct and Advocacy and the Dean of Students Office.
 The group also includes Amherst, University and Buffalo Police, Amherst Fire Department, Erie County Health Department, State Liquor Authority, Permits & Inspection, and area business and community leaders.

-As part of UB’s annual “Operation Doorhanger,” at the beginning of the fall semester, university volunteers to go door-to-door to about 1,600 homes in University Heights providing neighborhood residents with information about whom to contact to discuss concerns or opportunities related to UB students.
-The flyers also will include tips for students on how to be a good neighbor, as well as helpful information about personal safety, food options, housing code compliance and voter registration.
+As part of UB’s annual “Operation Doorhanger,” at the beginning of the fall semester, the university mails postcards to about 2,600 apartments/houses in University Heights providing neighborhood residents with resources and information about whom to contact to discuss concerns or opportunities related to UB students.

 Off-campus law and safety enforcement

 UB and the City of Buffalo have a memorandum of understanding in place that enables University Police and the Buffalo Police Department to request assistance from one another when required in the University Heights neighborhood.